open-component-model/ocm-spec/doc/01-model/03-elements-sub.md

 *Labels* can be used to add additional formal information to a component model element, which do not have static formal fields in the component descriptor.
-Its usage is left to users of the component model.
+The usage of a model element is left to users of the component model.
 The usage of labels is left to the creator of a component version, therefore the set of labels must be extensible.
 They can appear ar various locations:

 - the component version itself